katebabakova444/anesthesia-log-simulator/README.md

 ## 📌 Notes

 This app was created as a way to combine my medical background with new technical skills in backend development.
 All logic is handled using Python classes and functions.
-Data is stored in human-readable format in a .txt file for easy access and auditing.
+Data is stored in human-readable format in a .csv file for easy access and auditing.